lucasc400/brainSR_project/README.md

 Master's project on super-resolution of brain MRI images using convolutional neural networks

-Model tested: ESPCN, SRResNet, SFTGAN
+Model tested: ESPCN, 3D extension of ESPCN, SRResNet, and SRResNet with SFT layers